|Product name||Contract length||Download limit||# of TV channels||Download speed*||Monthly cost|

 Amazon Prime Video and Netflix can be added to your bundle

-App to catch up on TV on the go
+Mobile app to catch up on TV

-Limited access to Sky Sports and BT Sport
+Access to Sky Sports and BT Sport

 Access to Sky Cinema

-Some of the fastest broadband speeds
+Some of the fastest broadband speeds in the UK

-SIM deals available in some packages
+SIM deals available with some packages.

 Apple TV 4K

-Add Netflix, Amazon Prime or NOW TV
+Add Netflix, Amazon Prime Video or NOW TV.

 Anytime call options

-Add Netflix or Amazon Prime Video.
+The ability to add Netflix or Amazon Prime Video.

-Optional boosts to include calls
+Optional upgrades to include calls